gocd/gocd-trial/README.md

 You can make a change to the [materials](https://docs.gocd.org/current/introduction/concepts_in_go.html#materials) in the git repo to kick off the builds and see the pipeline progress.

-Note: As these pipelines are configured as part of [config as repo feature](https://docs.gocd.org/current/advanced_usage/pipelines_as_code.html), you won't be able to change material configuration from GoCD dashboard and will need to change in the config repo code.
+Note: As these pipelines are configured as part of [config as repo feature](https://docs.gocd.org/current/advanced_usage/pipelines_as_code.html), you won't be able to change material configuration from the GoCD dashboard and will need to change in the config repo code.
 Refer [Update the configuration](https://github.com/ankitsri11/gocd-trial#update-the-configuration) section.

 First checkout the configuration repository, by typing: